matan-h/matan-h.github.io/_posts/2023-10-25-moving-from-wordpress-to-jekyll.md

 ---

 And now I really enjoy Jekyll:
-I love the fact I could do transparent text easily in this article.
+I love the fact I could do transparent text easily in this article (did you spot that?).
 I'm using `MarkText` markdown editor right now, so I can copy-paste pictures, and it automatically puts them in my Assets folder.

 Do you have a Jekyll blog (or another static site generator) ?